John Heinz: Death

 On April 4, 1991, Heinz and six other people, including two children, were killed when a Sun Co.
-Aviation Department Bell 412 helicopter and a Piper Aerostar with Heinz aboard collided in mid-air above Merion Elementary School in Lower Merion Township, Pennsylvania.
+Aviation Department Bell 412 helicopter and a Piper Aerostar, with Heinz aboard, collided in mid-air above Merion Elementary School in Lower Merion Township, Pennsylvania.
 All aboard both aircraft, as well as two children at the school, were killed.
-The helicopter had been dispatched to investigate a problem with the landing gear of Heinz's plane.
-While moving in for a closer look, the helicopter collided with the plane, causing both aircraft to lose control and crash.
+The helicopter was attempting to investigate a problem with the landing gear of Heinz's plane, and while moving in for a closer look, collided with the plane, causing both aircraft to lose control and crash.
 The subsequent NTSB investigation attributed the cause of the crash to poor judgment by the pilots of the two aircraft involved.

 Following a funeral at Heinz Chapel in Pittsburgh and a Washington, D.C. memorial service that was attended by President George H. W. Bush and Vice President Dan Quayle, Senator Heinz's remains were interred in the Heinz family mausoleum in Homewood Cemetery, located in the Point Breeze neighborhood of Pittsburgh, Pennsylvania.

 Heinz's long time friend, Senator Tim Wirth of Colorado, remarked: "He really believed he could make the world a better place, such a contrast to the jaded resignation of our time.
 He could send the Senate leadership up a wall faster than anyone I've seen."
 Heinz's son André said at the services: "Dad, I am so grateful for the time we had, and I miss you and I love you."

-In 1995, Teresa, Heinz's widow, married Heinz's Senate colleague and future Secretary of State and presidential nominee John Kerry.
+In 1995, Teresa, Heinz's widow, married Heinz's Senate colleague, future Democratic presidential nominee and Secretary of State John Kerry.